 STEP 7: Create the dashboard

-– Add the Overtourism worksheet to the left side of te
+– Add the Overtourism worksheet to the left side

 – Add the Undertourism worksheet